 Should you Choose Marine Engineering as Your Career?

 I hope that the article has so far educated you with everything that you need to know about marine engineering as a career.
 Now it is your turn to decide whether you are ready to take the plunge.
 As it happens with any engineering field, your maths and science need to be strong.

 The training itself is a rigorous process and underestimating its level of difficulty will only get in trouble in the long run.
-So, it will serve you good to prepare accordingly.
+So, it will serve you well to prepare accordingly.

 The driving force behind any successful career is your passion.
 To work as a marine engineer, you need to be extremely passionate about the ocean and the various technology involved in harnessing the power of the sea.

 All marine engineers do not get the comfort of a desk job.
 So, if you are thinking of completely avoiding onshore duties, you might want to look at some other career opportunities for it would not be long before you fail miserably and that too after wasting years of hard work in an extremely niche field.